drewlyton/blog-posts/Setup Conditional Github Action Based On Release Tag.md

 At work, when we release a new version of our Capacitor app, we always deploy to the web, but we conditionally deploy to CodePush instead of the AppStore based on whether it is a minor/patch release or a major release.

-To automate this system and have our deploys run in Github Actions, we needed to conditionally run `jobs` based on the version number of the release.
+To automate this system and have our deploys run in Github Actions, we needed to conditionally run `jobs` based on the tag name of the release.
 There wasn't a lot of documentation on how to set this up.
 So, I thought I'd write this quick blog post on how to do it.

+**Quick Note**
+We setup this workflow to be conditional on the semantic version number (i.e. vMajor.Minor.Patch).
+However, you could also setup a similar system by reading anything in the release tag name (i.e. appending `-apk`, `-web`, `-codepush`).
+It's just up to you and how you'd like to work.

 ## Getting the version number
 Let's start with a new, dummy `workflow.yml` file that runs whenever we publish a new release.